deep-diver/ai-paper-reviewer/content/paper-reviews/2410.15926/index.md

 ![](figures/figures_17_0.png)

-> 🔼 The figure shows a qualitative comparison of the open-ended text generation results between the baseline LLaVA model and the CCA-LLaVA model, highlighting the reduced hallucinations in the CCA-LLaVA model's output.
+> 🔼 The figure shows a qualitative comparison of the outputs generated by the baseline LLaVA model and the CCA-LLaVA model on open-ended image captioning tasks, highlighting the reduction in hallucinations achieved by the proposed method.
 > <details>
 > <summary>read the caption</summary>
 > Figure 7: Qualitative comparison of open-ended generation between baseline and our method.